Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 560 Ti should be just a bit faster than the Radeon HD 4870 512MB overall. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 560 Ti should in theory be just a bit better than the Radeon HD 4870 512MB in general. (explain)

-Texel RateThe GeForce GTX 560 Ti should be quite a bit (more or less 75%) better at texture filtering than the Radeon HD 4870 512MB. (explain)
+Texel RateThe GeForce GTX 560 Ti is much (about 75%) faster with regards to anisotropic filtering than the Radeon HD 4870 512MB. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 560 Ti is superior to the Radeon HD 4870 512MB, by a large margin. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 560 Ti is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison